 Three pillars of technical analysis of stocks in India lays down the foundation.

 - Price: The most essential area focused by an analyst to make a successful trade decision.
 For instance measure of profits and losses, a difference between buy and sell.
 Understanding price action, which represents the movement of prices over time, is critical for predicting future performance and making informed trading decisions.
+Price charts are integral for technical traders as they analyze these charts to predict price movements across various time frames.
+Different trading styles influence the choice of time frames, with short-term traders focusing on quick price changes while long-term investors might prioritize more extended trends.

 - Volume: Volume includes major technical analysis concepts such as market breadth, trade count, open interest, accumulation, and distribution.